Iran studies fuel price rises under sanctions pressure

 That leaves the government in a difficult position as it weighs the fiscal cost of maintaining its fuel subsidies with the political cost of reducing them.

-Currently, private Iranian motorists can buy a small amount of gasoline at about $0.42 a litre ($1.60 per gallon), up from just $0.10/litre before the first phase of reform.
+Currently, private Iranian motorists can buy a small amount of gasoline at about $0.42 a litre, up from just $0.10/litre before the first phase of reform.
 They pay about $2.60 per gallon for any fuel they need beyond that, according to the U.S. Congressional Research Service.

 Raising those prices could not only improve government finances but also dampen demand, reducing the need for Tehran to use its foreign exchange for imports.
 Zanganeh said Iran, which cannot refine all the petrol it needs, had imported between 5 and 7 million litres a day of gasoline in the past six months.